mathiasertl/django-ca/docs/source/ca_examples.rst

 In signed certificates
 ======================

 Let's Encrypt is so far the only CA that does not maintain a CRL for signed certificates.
-Major CAs usually don't fancy CRLs much because they are a large file (e.g. Comodos CRL is 1.5MB) containing all certificates and cause major traffic for CAs.
+Major CAs usually don't fancy CRLs much because they are a large file (e.g. the CRL from Comodo is 1.5MB) containing all certificates and cause major traffic for CAs.
 OCSP is just better in every way.

 .. include:: generated/cert_crldp.rst